-BroccolI, citrus fruits, bell peppers, watermelon, spinach
+Foods Rich in Vitamin C: Broccoli, citrus fruits, bell peppers, watermelon, spinach

 8. Vitamin D

-Fewer people are getting outside in the natural sunlight leading to more cases of vitamin D deficiency than ever before.
+Fewer people are getting outside in the natural sunlight, leading to more cases of vitamin D deficiency than ever before.
 The best part about Vitamin D is that you can get it for free or extremely cheap.
 Just a few minutes a day of natural sunlight can make a big difference in your Vitamin D levels.

 9. Vitamin E

 Vitamin E is a powerful antioxidant.
 Antioxidants are critical to help our bodies fight off oxidative stress.
 Oxidative stress is a metabolic process that occurs in the body that wears and tears on our cells.
 Antioxidants fight against this wear and tear to keep our cells youthful and optimally functioning.

 Vitamin E is an often overlooked vitamin for brain health.
 It prevents oxidative stress from damaging an important component of our brain cells, DHA.
 DHA forms the outer membrane of our brain cells, and Vitamin E works to prevents oxidative stress from damaging our brain cells to keep our brain young, energetic, and high-performing.

 - Cognitive impairment